RiverArchitect/RA_wiki/wiki/Connectivity.md

 ## Calculating Disconnected Area

 Even if there is wetted area connecting two locations, they may not be considered connected in the context of fish passage.
 This is because low water depths or high velocities may effectively act as "hydraulic barriers", limiting fish mobility.
-The applied aquatic ambiance contains threshold values for the minimum swimming depth and maximum swimming speed.
+The applied Physical Habitat contains threshold values for the minimum swimming depth and maximum swimming speed.
 After escape routes are calculated for a given discharge, the resultant path length raster shows which areas are able to reach the river mainstem for the given hydraulic conditions and biological limitations.
 Wetted areas in the corresponding interpolated depth raster for which a least-cost path cannot be calculated are considered to be disconnected areas.
 These disconnected areas are then cropped within the wetted area at Q<sub>high</sub> (not interpolated), as floodplains outside the Q<sub>high</sub> wetted area are assumed to not be active for the simulated flow reduction.
 Resultant disconnected areas are saved to a shapefile for each discharge in the `disc_areas` output directory.

 ## Determining Q<sub>disconnect</sub>